Spring Boot Method Security with SAPL

 }

-The default configuration with H2 and JPA will create a volatile in-memory database.
-Therefore, we want the system to contain some books each time the application starts.
-For this, create a CommandLineRunner.
-This class executes once the application context is loaded successfully:
+The default configuration with H2 and JPA creates a volatile in-memory database.
+To seed the database each time the application starts, create a CommandLineRunner.
+This class runs once the application context has loaded successfully:

 @Component